pfreyp/SC17_Developer_Lab/Setup.md

-# Lab Setup - SC17
+# Connecting to your F1 instance

 In this section, you will setup our instance, connect to it and download the Lab files and instructions.